AElfProject/aelf-docs/docs/Tools/chain-sdk/java-sdk/index.md

 ### Create Instance

-Create a new instance of `AElfClient`, and set the URL of an AElf chain node.
+Create a new instance of `AElfClient`, and set the URL of an aelf chain node.

 ```java
 import AElf.Client.Service;